Adjusted chi-square test for degree-corrected block models: Numerical Experiments

-Figure~\ref{fig:gof:fb100} shows the violin plots of the \scacp statistic versus the number of communities for the entire FB-100 data.
-The variation at each $K$ is due to the variability of \scacp over the 100 networks in the dataset.
-For comparison, the violin plots are also shown when \scacp is applied to a sample of size 100 from a DCSBM model with $K=3$ communities.
-In this case, the 100 simulated networks are generated with the number of nodes and average degrees matching those of the FB-100 network.
-The DCSBM is otherwise a simple one with connectivity matrix $B_1$, out-in-ratio $=0.1$ and propensity parameter $\theta_i \sim \text{Pareto}(3/4, 4)$.
-The plots show a marked deviation of FB-100 networks from a DCSBM model as measured by \scacp goodness-of-fit test.
+The results in Figure~\ref{fig:gof:fb100} show a marked deviation of FB-100 networks from a DCSBM model as measured by \scacp goodness-of-fit test.
 If the networks were generated from a DCSBM, one would expect the distribution of \scacp to drop to within a narrow band around zero once $K$ surpasses the true number of communities.
 Only at $K=25$ a small fraction of FB-100 networks have \scacp values within, say, the interval $[-5,5]$, showing that a DCSBM with $K <25$ is not a good model for any of these networks.
 Even at $K=25$, the majority of FB-100 networks are still ill-fitted.

-On the other hand, we observe that for the simulated data, \scacp drops to a narrow band around zero for $K=3$, while remaining large for $K=1$ and $K=2$.
-This corroborates the results of both Theorem~\ref{thm:CCtest:null} and Theorem~\ref{thm:consist} that predict exactly this behavior.
+On the other hand, we observe that \scacp is nearly normally distributed for $K=3$, while remaining large for $K=1$ and $K=2$.
+This corroborates the results of both Theorem~\ref{thm:null:dist:ncac} and Theorem~\ref{thm:consist} that predict exactly this behavior.
 Note that this conclusion holds despite the variation in the sizes and average degrees of the simulated networks, showing the insensitivity of the null distribution of \scacp to those parameters, as predicted by the theory.